 Discretionary Programs.
 Funding for discretionary programs is set each year through the annual budget process.
 Congress controls whether and at what level to fund programs in the discretionary category.
 Discretionary programs fall into two categories.
 “Defense discretionary” includes the Pentagon’s budget and related military programs.
 “Nondefense discretionary” (NDD) includes everything else: medical and scientific research, education and job training, infrastructure, public safety and law enforcement, public health, weather monitoring and environmental protections, natural and cultural resources, housing and social services, and international diplomacy.

 Earmarks.
-Funding directed to a specific recipient or project, often at the request of a single member of Congress.
+Funding directed to a specific recipient or project, often at the request of a single member of Congress to reward constituents.
 Congress banned earmarks in 2011.

 Entitlements.
 A pejorative term used to attack popular and successful social insurance programs such as Medicare, Medicaid, Social Security and the Affordable Care Act.

 Filibuster.
 Most legislation must win 60 votes in the U.S. Senate to be considered for final passage.
-However, Congress can insert reconciliation instructions into budget legislation bypassing this requirement, allowing it to pass with the support of a simple majority.
+The filibuster is the process that blocks legislation from moving forward to a final vote, by allowing members of the minority to speak for as long as they wish.
+In most circumstances, the mere threat of a filibuster is enough to block legislation from moving forward because floor time is so valuable.
+However, Congress can insert reconciliation instructions into budget legislation bypassing the filibuster, allowing it to pass with the support of a simple majority.